pingcap/docs/how-to/troubleshoot/diagnose-map.md

 ### 3.1 DDL

-- 3.1.1  An error `ERROR 1105 (HY000): unsupported modify decimal column precision` is reported when you modify the length of `decimal` field.
-See [case-1004](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case517.md) in Chinese.
-TiDB does not support changing the length of `decimal` field.
+- 3.1.1  An error `ERROR 1105 (HY000): unsupported modify decimal column precision` is reported when you modify the length of `decimal` field.<!--See [case-1004](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case517.md) in Chinese.--> TiDB does not support changing the length of `decimal` field.

 - 3.1.2 TiDB DDL job hangs or executes slowly (use `admin show ddl jobs` to check DDL progress)